 This doesn’t make dogs with long hair to get an advantage in the winter season.

 If hairs are not maintained, this can become one of the major concerns when the dog’s health and comfort are in discussion.

 Things get worst when these mismanaged hairs become mats.

-Matting can lead to discomfort, hot spots and breeding haven for fleas and other parasites, pain and much more.
-When winter arrives these tips and tricks can help your dog, and you get through problems during this season.
+Matting can lead to discomfort, hot spots, and a breeding haven for fleas and other parasites, pain, and much more.
+When winter arrives, these tips and tricks can help your dog, and you get through problems during this season.

 Getting a pet for yourself might be something elementary and fun-filled.
-It is more of a delicate task, so you must make sure to keep in mind the above-mentioned tips and practices.
+It is more of a delicate task, so you must make sure to keep in mind the tips mentioned above and practices.